MICHELE NORRIS, Host:

 ROSENBERG: The fragmentation of culture is a wonderful thing.

 BLAIR: And Mark Lopez of the Pew Hispanic Research Center was just confused when I asked him about fractured culture.

-Mr. MARK LOPEZ (Associate Director, Pew Hispanic Research Center): Hmm, I was actually going to ask you what it means.
+MARK LOPEZ: Hmm, I was actually going to ask you what it means.
 I wasn't sure exactly what it means.

 BLAIR: But he took a stab at it, explaining the fracturing he sees in the Latino population.

 LOPEZ: For example, young Latinos are straddling two different cultures.
 They're straddling the culture of their immigrant roots, but also an American culture as well.

 BLAIR: Unidentified Woman #1 (Actress): (as Character) (Foreign language spoken)